fermyon/wasm-languages/swift.md

 Hello, World!
 ```

+>> When the Swift Spin SDK is generally available, it will be possible to use many Fermyon Spin services like Key Value Store, SQLite Database, and Serverless AI.

 ## Learn More

 Here are some great resources:

 - It is possible to use the [Swift Package Manager with Wasm](https://book.swiftwasm.org/getting-started/swift-package.html)
+- There is a [Swift Spin SDK](https://github.com/endocrimes/swiftwasm-test) in development.
 - The [SwiftWasm Book](https://book.swiftwasm.org/) has examples and info about compiling to Wasm32+WASI
 - [yo-wasm](https://github.com/deislabs/yo-wasm) supports Swift
 - Here is a [very quick quickstart](https://betterprogramming.pub/get-started-with-swift-for-webassembly-on-macos-with-swiftwasm-5d588a086120) if the docs look too verbose